This post grabbed the WOW Badge as part of the Write Over The Weekend contest conducted by Blogadda.

 Black, colour of nothingness.

-I can take a stroll in rest of the house without hitting anything and pick anything without any assistance but the store room is a different story altogether.
+I can take a stroll in the rest of the house without hitting anything and pick anything without any assistance but the storeroom is a different story altogether.
 I have no clue how many things have already tumbled down the rack but the last noise stopped me dead in my tracks.

 I crouched down and started to fumble on the floor, it’s dark, it always is.
-Finally I found the bag, it’s heavy and of course it is.
+Finally I found the bag, it’s heavy and of course, it is.
 It made a gentle sound as the bag sway in my hand; I put my hand inside and marveled the sharp edges against my fingertips.
 They say when we lose one sense, others get stronger and I can vouch for that.
-I can’t think why I was here at the first place as I took the Ghunghrus out, it made a shrill noise as the string hit the floor and I savored it, it took me down the memory lane where there were colours, I was on the stage in an auditorium filled with thousands of audience viewers.
+I can’t think why I was here in the first place as I took the Ghunghrus out, it made a shrilling noise as the string hit the floor and I savored it, it took me down the memory lane where there were colours, I was on the stage in an auditorium filled with thousands of audience.